Zedbyte/CCS10-Letter/README.md

 });

 The document.querySelector selects the  .arrow-down class.
 For more details about the use of JavaScript, see the Section V of this report.
+#Exercise-container {
+    border: solid 2px white;

+    position: relative;

+    max-width: max-content;
+    margin: 0 auto;

+    border-radius: 15px;
+    padding: 20px 20px;

+    transition: all 0.8s linear;

+    text-shadow: 0 0 3px rgb(255, 255, 255, 0.3), 0 0 16px cyan;

+    box-shadow: 0 0 10px cyan, 0 0 10px cyan;
+}

+#Exercise-container::before {
+    content: '';

+    position: absolute;
+    top: 140px;
+    left: 0;
+    height: 100%;
+    width: 100%;

+    background: linear-gradient( cyan, white, cyan);

+    transform: perspective(120px) rotateX(55deg) scale(1, 0.5);

+    filter: blur(64px);
+}

-For the neon look, I added a box-shadow to the border of the Exercise-container div.
-I values are doubled to make the shadow thicker but not compressed.
+For the neon look, I added a text-shadow for the text and a box-shadow to the border of the Exercise-container div.
+Its values are doubled to make the shadow thicker but not compressed.
 The reflection is achieved using the pseudoselect ::before.
 I used max-width and margin auto to center the container, I did not use flexbox so that its contents will stay as block elements (block elements take up the whole width).
 I used flexbox for anchor and paragraphs inside the file div to center them.
 I also set the opacity to none and visibility to hidden when hamburger is clicked to provide more emphasis for the letter.
 Pointer-events is set to none to avoid misclicking the downloadable file when the container is hidden as the opacity and visibility only hide the container VISUALLY.
 To completely remove a feature, you must display it as none.
 This also remove the space its taking, the downside is you cannot animate or put a transition delay to the element.
 The transform perspective property make the ::before selector (square) look 3d or more like an isosceles trapezoid.
 The rotateX is needed to achieve the 3d look of perspective, without it the perspective property will only look like it reduced the size of the light.
 Scale  on the other hand is for the adjustment of size, first value of scale is for scaleX and the second value is for scaleY.
 To finish up the reflection texture, you must set the filter: blur to (64px) or more.

 IV.
 Letter
 My styles.css mainly used for the design for the webpage itself and the body of the letter.
 The background color of the body is white with an opacity of 0.75. (which is why I use rgb).
 The body of the letter is glowing using @keyframes of CSS.